 At least four injured in Zachary crash; victims in 'serious but stable' condition

-ZACHARY - A crash was reported in Zachary early Friday morning with at least four reported injuries.
+ZACHARY - A crash left at least four people injured on US-61 early Friday morning.

 The crash happened shortly before 8 a.m. on Samuels Road near Mt.
 Pleasant Zachary Road.
 Sources said four people were taken to a local hospital in "serious but stable" condition.